Pylons-tech/pylons/TECHNICAL-SETUP.md

 Use [homebrew](https://formulae.brew.sh/formula/make)

-## Infrastructure and maintenance tools
+## Infrastructure and Maintenance Tools

 Install [Precommit](https://pre-commit.com/), a tool used to verify the code before commiting it.
 It depends on git.